Neil Pasricha: How to Get Back Up

 Published in 2018 by Audible Studios, the production arm of Audible, a subsidiary of Amazon.

 This audio book is subtitled "A Memoir of Failure & Resilience" and was published as an exclusive title to the Amazon audiobook brand of Audible.
 Neil performed the recording for the book with a minor cameo by his father.
 The book is a collection of stories highlighting both the highs and lows in his attempt to find his way in the world.
 It is a candid look at his early family life and the experiences that helped shaped his view of the world.
-The running theme is that success comes from not focusing on failures, but to continue moving forward.
+The running theme is that success comes not from focusing on failures, but from continuing to move forward.

 The primary tagline for the book is: "We all fail.
 We all fall.
 We all need to know how to get back up."

-You are awesome
+You Are Awesome

-Published in 2019 by Gallery Books, a division of Simon&Schuster.
+Published in 2019 by Gallery Books, a division of Simon & Schuster.

 In it Pasricha discusses topics of resilience, failure, cell phone addiction, and our inability to predict the future.

 The book received both positive and negative reviews.
 The Toronto Star said it was "inspiring advice on developing resilience and putting a positive spin on life's setbacks and heartbreaks" while Publishers Weekly wrote it was "a slick but ultimately underwhelming production with little to appeal to the thoughtful reader”.